BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 another language).
 I think it will certainly make it appealing to Kotlin programmers using Gradle for builds.

-If you've been struggling to create a mental model for Gradle, I hope this post has provided some insights.
+If you've been struggling to formulate a mental model for Gradle, I hope this post has provided some insights.